Steve-Fenton/stevefenton.co.uk/src/pages/blog/2009/04/pie-charts-are-bad.md

 ## Size matters

 Let's look at size using the same data as the previous example.
 No matter what anyone tells you, size *does* matter.
 So what happens when we change the size of our graphical statistical tools.
 Pie charts demonstrate further problems.
 When you make a pie chart bigger, nothing happens.
-A larger chart doesn’t reveal more information.
+A larger chart doesn't reveal more information.
 It is just as useless as it was when it was tiny.
 Just look at this waste of space.

 :::figure{.inset-small}
 :img{src="/img/2015/07/pie002.png" alt="Shocking Tiny Pie" loading="lazy"}